od41/keeper/README.md

 ## Overview

-Keeper is a lending protocol that provides flexible access to capital in a pinch.
-In addition to that, it also serves as "insurance" to trading positions on leveraged trading platforms e.g [Cadence Protocol](https://www.cadenceprotocol.io/).
+Keeper is a DeFi solution that combines automated Stop-Loss and Take-Profit Orders, on-demand stablecoins, and passive yield generation.
+Together, these features empower traders to maximize gains, minimize losses, and have more control over their trading positions; for example on [Cadence](https://www.cadenceprotocol.io/).

-## Canto Protocol
+## Canto Tools

 1. ASD (Automated Stablecoin Deployment): with the Note backed stablecoin SDK on the Canto network,Keeper receives Note deposits and mints a new stablecoin called kUSD.